Plumsail/helpdesk-docs/Online/Configuration Guide/Add widget to SharePoint site.rst

 Enable automatic sign-in for a widget
 -------------------------------------

-Open SharePoint site where you want to place the widget.
+Open the SharePoint site where you want to place the widget.

 Install Plumsail HelpDesk Widget add-in from `SharePoint App store <https://store.office.com/en-us/app.aspx?assetid=WA104380769&sourcecorrid=764978a8-0233-4b42-b2e4-7724d130dcf5&searchapppos=0&ui=en-US&rs=en-US&ad=US&appredirect=false&canaryguid=c737b959d79b439bb20bebb5befabc00&reviewedAssetRating=5&AuthType=1&fromAR=1>`_.
-Installing of the add-in is required to enable automatic sign-in under current SharePoint user in widget.
+Installing of the add-in is required to enable automatic sign-in under the current SharePoint user in a widget.

-Then you need to place widget to specific SharePoint page.
+Then you need to place widget to a specific SharePoint page.
 Steps to do that are described below.

 Adding widget to modern SharePoint page
 ---------------------------------------